Barry O'Shea: Underage

 O'Shea joined the Kerry minor team in 1994.
 He was full back on the team that beat Clare to win the Munster championship for the first time since 1990.He was again full back as Kerry faced Galway in the All-Ireland final.
-A 0-16 to 1-07 gave Kerry the title and an All-Ireland medal for O'Shea.
+A 0–16 to 1-07 gave Kerry the title and an All-Ireland medal for O'Shea.

 He moved on to the Under 21 team in 1995 and had more success.
 He was Right Corner Back when Kerry beat Waterford to win the Munster title.
 He later lined out in the All-Ireland final where Kerry faced Mayo.
-The sides ended level 2-12 to 3-09 and a re-play was needed.
-Kerry made no mistake second time around winning 3-10 to 2-12.
+The sides ended level 2–12 to 3-09 and a re-play was needed.
+Kerry made no mistake second time around winning 3–10 to 2–12.
 It was O'Sheas first Under 21 All-Ireland medal.

 He missed out on the 1996 All-Ireland winning season but was back in 1997.
 He was at full back when he won his second Munster title after a win over Cork in a replay.
 A point loss to Meath in the All-Ireland semi-final was his last game at Under 21 level.

 Senior

 O'Shea joined the Kerry senior team during the 1995 All-Ireland Senior Football Championship.
-He lined out in Kerry's first two Munster Senior Football Championship games, as the Kingdom overcame Limerick and Tipperary.
+He lined out in Kerry's]first two Munster Senior Football Championship games, as the Kingdom overcame Limerick and Tipperary.
 He played no part in the Munster final loss to Cork.

 He missed out on the 1995/96 National League and the 1996 All-Ireland Senior Football Championship.

-He returned during the 1996/97 National League, as Kerry overcame Cork in the final and O'Shea picked up a league winners medal.
-He played his first championship game since 1995 as Kerry beat Tipperary and Clare to give O'Shea his first Munster Senior Football Championship.
+He returned during the 1996/97 National League, as Kerry overcameCork in the final and O'Shea picked up a league winners medal.
+He played his first championship game since 1995 as Kerry beat Tipperary]and Clare to give O'Shea his first Munster Senior Football Championship.
 He later linedout as Kerry overcame Cavan in the All-Ireland semi-final to book a first All-Ireland final for Kerry since 1986.
 In the final they faced Mayo in Croke Park.
-O'Shea played the full game as Kerry won out 0-13 to 1-07 and he added an All-Ireland senior medal to his hall.
+O'Shea played the full game as Kerry won out 0–13 to 1-07 and he added an All-Ireland senior medal to his hall.

 He played in all of Kerry's 1997/98 National League games, including the famous game with Cavan in New York.
 He played Kerry's Munster Senior Football Championship wins over Cork and Tipperary as O'Shea won a second Munster title.
 In the All-Ireland semi-final faced Kildare and were expected to make a return to the All-Ireland final.
 However the Leinster champions had a surprise one point win.